 The combination of the two is what makes frugal living a lifestyle instead of just saving money hacks.

-One of the keys of being frugal with money is being frugal with how you spend your money.
+One of the keys to being frugal with money is being frugal with how you spend your money.
 But, not overspending just in the name of frugality.

 A primary goal with frugality is spending less money overall and thoroughly understanding the difference between frugal and cheap.

-So, now a look instead of a life of frugal person and simple living.
+So, now a look instead of a life of a frugal person and simple living.

 You might just need these frugal millionaire tips in your life!

 Being Frugal with Money

 These are all the traits our anonymous millionaire next door does on a daily basis.

 These are the things that help them in their frugal lifestyle and attaining a significant net worth.